 Study in Brighton

-Brighton is a popular seaside resort which climbed seven places this year to rank 81st in the Best Student Cities index, earning its highest score for the student view indicator at 41st.
+Brighton is a popular seaside resort which climbs one place this year to rank 77th in the QS Best Student Cities ranking, earning its highest score for the student view indicator at joint 41st.

 Both of Brighton’s internationally ranked universities have a high proportion of international students, with 29 percent of the student population coming from outside the UK.